AdobeDocs/campaign-web.en/help/v8/content/generative-full-content.md

 1. Insert personalization fields to customize your content based on profiles data.
 Then, click the **[!UICONTROL Simulate content]** button to control the rendering, and check personalization settings with test profiles.
 [Learn more](../preview-test/preview-content.md)

 1. Review and activate your content:
-   * **Email**: When you have defined your content, audience and schedule, you are ready to prepare your email campaign.
+   * **Email**: When you have defined your content, audience and schedule, you are ready to prepare your email delivery.
 [Learn more](../monitor/prepare-send.md)
    * **Landing Page**: Once your landing page is ready, you can publish it to make it available for use in a message.
 [Learn more](../landing-pages/create-lp.md)

 ## For Mobile Channels {#mobile-channels}